 Chapter 4: learn to put their needs first

-Though it may seem strange, good guys can’t prioritise their needs.
+Though it may seem strange, good guys can’t prioritize their needs.
 For them, their friends’ problems, the concerns for their great aunt, or even their workmates, come before their own.
 So they find themselves in a peculiar situation, where they spend a lot of energy in an attempt to solve other people’s problems but have no time, energy or inclination to do the same for their own problems.

-It may seem like a mad and mixed up situation, but I experienced this myself for years and I can confirm the descriptions laid out in the book as real.
+It may seem like a mad and mixed-up situation, but I experienced this myself for years and I can confirm the descriptions laid out in the book as real.
 I consistently put the needs and requirements of others ahead of my own which, in the long run, led to huge amounts of frustration.